-- Affirmative vote of a relative majority of the votes cast in person or by proxy at the Extraordinary General Meeting.
-Abstentions, broker non-votes (if any) or blank or invalid ballots are not counted for such purposes and shall have no impact on the approval of such agenda item. - Affirmative vote of a plurality of the votes cast in person or by proxy at the Extraordinary General Meeting.
-The plurality requirement means that the nominee who receives the largest number of votes for a board position is elected to that position.
+(1) Affirmative vote of two-thirds of the shares entitled to vote at the Extraordinary General Meeting.
+An abstention, broker non-vote or blank or invalid vote will have the effect of a vote "against" this proposal.

+(2) Affirmative vote of a plurality of the votes cast in person or by proxy at the Extraordinary General Meeting.
+The plurality requirement means that the nominee with the most votes for a board position or the chair is elected.
 Only votes "for" are counted in determining whether a plurality has been cast in favor of a nominee.
-Abstentions, broker non-votes, blank or invalid ballots are not counted for such purposes and shall have no impact on the election of such nominees.
-As described later in this proxy statement (and subject to certain exceptions), our Corporate Governance Guidelines set forth our procedures if a nominee is elected but does not receive more votes cast "for" than "against" the nominee's election.
+Abstentions and broker non-votes are not counted for such purposes.
+As described later in this proxy statement, our Corporate Governance Guidelines set forth our procedures if a nominee is elected but does not receive more votes cast "for" than "against" the nominee's election.